 Signs and symptoms are changes in the body that may indicate the presence of disease.
-A "sign" is a change that the doctor sees during an examination or in a laboratory test result.
-A "symptom" is a change that a patient can notice and/or feel.
+A sign is a change that the doctor sees during an examination or in a laboratory test result.
+A symptom is a change that a patient can notice and/or feel.

-Children and teens who have signs and/or symptoms that suggest the possibility of leukemia are usually referred to a specialist, called a "hematologist-oncologist."
+Children who have signs and/or symptoms that suggest the possibility of leukemia are usually referred to a specialist, called a hematologist-oncologist.
 This is a doctor who has special training in diagnosing and treating blood disorders and blood cancers such as leukemia, lymphoma and myeloma.
-A pediatric hematologist-oncologist specializes in the care of children and teens with blood cancers.
+A pediatric hematologist-oncologist specializes in the care of children with blood cancers.

-It is common for someone with AML to feel a loss of well-being because of the lack of normal, healthy blood cells.
+It is common for children with AML to feel unwell because they lack normal, healthy blood cells.
 This happens when the leukemia cells in the bone marrow crowd out the normal blood-forming cells.
 As a result, patients with AML may not have enough mature red blood cells, white blood cells and/or platelets, so they often have symptoms related to low blood cell counts.

-Signs and symptoms of anemia (a low red blood cell count) include:
+Symptoms of anemia (a low red blood cell count) include:

-- Fatigue
+- Fatique

 - Weakness

 - Shortness of breath during normal physical activities

 - Decreased activity/decreased play

 - Increased sleep/increased naps

 - Lightheadedness, dizziness or faintness

 - Headaches

 - Pale complexion

-Signs and symptoms of neutropenia (a low number of neutrophils, a type of white blood cell important in fighting infections) include:
+Symptoms of neutropenia (a low number of neutrophils, a type of white blood cell important in fighting infections) include:

-- Frequent infections - Recurrent fevers
+Frequent infections

-Signs and symptoms of thrombocytopenia (a low platelet count) include:
+Symptoms of thrombocytopenia (a low platelet count) include:

-- Bruising easily - Pinhead-sized red spots on the skin, called "petechiae" - Bleeding that is hard to stop, even from a small cut - Frequent or severe nosebleeds - Bleeding gums - Heavier or more frequent menstrual periods in females
+- Bruising easily - Pinhead-sized red spots on the skin, called petechiae - Bleeding that is hard to stop, even from a small cut - Frequent or severe nosebleeds - Bleeding gums - Heavier or more frequent menstrual periods in females